Oblomov/wiimote-pad/README.md

-If you compiled and built `libxwiimote` yourself, you might need to fix the include path in the `Makefile` to point to the correct locations to look for the headers.
+If you compiled and built `libxwiimote` yourself, you might need to fix the include path in the `Makefile` to point to the correct locations to look for the headers, or run

+	make XWIIMOTE=/path/to/xwiimote/sources

+instead.
 By default, aside from standard locations, the `Makefile` will look for an `xwiimote` source directory in the parent of the `wiimote-pad` directory.

 [xwiimote]: http://dvdhrm.github.io/xwiimote